Best Vegan Restaurants in Toronto

 Bonus: their biodegradable takeout packaging is 100% petroleum free.
 Their straws, cups & cutlery are made from corn.
 Their bowls and lids are sugarcane and their paper bags and boxes use the highest amount of post-consumer recycled content.

 What To Do in Toronto

-I packed as much as I could into 4 days in Toronto but I could have easily spent another few days exploring the city.
 There are some great neighbourhoods to explore, the lake front to take in, Toronto island, beaches and if you like to shop there is no shortage of fun independent shops and apothecaries to browse.
-Here’s what I got up to in my 4 jam-packed days.
+Here are some of my favourite things to do.

 Visit Toronto Island